KevinJCasas/PlasmaBall/README.md

 # PlasmaBall
 Quick video game created in Processing

+Download the entire PlasmaBall folder, open PlasmaBall.pde, and run.

 To view the game, you must have Processing downloaded.
 You can download it here: https://processing.org/download/

-Download the entire PlasmaBall folder and open plasmaball.pde